wp-plugins/salt-map/readme.txt

 == Short Code ==
 The salt map is integrated with the short code 'salt_map'.
 It has several parameters.
 All settings data can be override through the short code parameters, for a list of parameters se "Available parameters" here below.
+If you want to have several maps on one page then the **instanceName** parameter is mandatory.

 = Available parameters =
+* **instanceName**, in case of multiple maps on one page thy will need to have an instance name for internal referencing.
 * **height**, hight of this map instance.
 * **lat**, inital center latetude.
 * **lng**, inital center longitude.